pdf-raku/PDF-raku/README.md

 ## Further Reading

 - [PDF Explained](http://shop.oreilly.com/product/0636920021483.do) By John Whitington (120pp) - Offers an excellent overview of the PDF format.
-- [PDF 32000-1:2008 1.7](https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf) Adobe Systems Incorporated - This is the main reference used in the construction of this module.
+- [PDF 32000-1:2008 1.7](https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf) specification - This is the main reference used in the construction of this module.

 ## See also
 - [PDF::Lite](https://pdf-raku.github.io/PDF-Lite-raku) - basic graphics; including images, fonts, text and general graphics